t0270293/uk-black-carbon-ml/README.md

 * **Weather Data:** ERA5 reanalysis data was used for meteorological variables.

 ---
-**Author:** I S WongAir Quality Data: Publicly available from the UK Automatic Urban and Rural Network (AURN).
+Air Quality Data: Publicly available from the UK Automatic Urban and Rural Network (AURN).

 Emissions Data: Available from the NAEI.